Impersonation Attacks

 - Verification Protocols: Establish protocols for verifying the legitimacy of requests, especially those involving financial transactions or sensitive information.
 This can include callback verification or in-person confirmation.

-- Monitoring and Alerts: Use monitoring tools to detect unusual activities and set up alerts for potential security breaches.
+- Monitoring and Alerts: Use monitoring tools to detect unusual activities.
+Set up alerts for potential security breaches.

-- Secure Communication Channels: Ensure secure communication channels for sensitive information, avoiding the use of unsecured email for critical transactions.
+- Secure Communication Channels: Ensure secure communication channels are used for sensitive information.
+Always avoid using unencrypted email for critical transactions.

-- Regular Updates and Patching: Keep all software and systems updated to protect against vulnerabilities that attackers might exploit.
+- Regular Updates and Patching: Keep all software and systems updated to protect against known vulnerabilities.

-- Data Breach Monitoring: Implement data breach monitoring to get alerted when your employees’, customers’, or vendors’ credentials have been compromised and are being leaked or sold on the dark web.
+- Data Breach Monitoring: Implement data breach monitoring to get alerted when your employees’, customers’, or vendors’ credentials have been compromised.
 Early detection enables your security team to reset the credentials and prevent further exploitation.